fickryiman/fickryiman.github.io/README.md

 <!-- > Give credit to everyone who inspired your codebase. -->

-I would like to thank...
+I would like to thank Allah, my Family, Microverse for all of the experiences.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>